richardo2016/reboot-ui/src/docs/docs/4.4-jsx/components/buttons.md

 {% endreboot_mvvm %}
 {% include mvvm-example.html reboot_mvvm_ctx=mexample_with_code %}

-Create block level buttons—those that span the full width of a parent—by adding `.btn-block`.
+Create block level buttons—those that span the full width of a parent—by set `block`.

 {% reboot_mvvm mexample_with_code %}
 const Sample = () => {